 This close-up image captured by the Hubble Space Telescope provides researchers with an update on Jupiter‘s extreme weather conditions.
 In the North, you can see a long white storm where winds rage at about 560 km per hour.
 Left of the gas giant is its icy moon, Europa.

 After making history in by performing the first all-female spacewalk, NASA astronauts Jessica Meir and Christina Koch took part in their third spacewalk together on .
 In the reflection of Jessica Meir's helmet is Christina Koch, taking a quick photo as her crewmate finishes upgrading power systems on the ISS's Port-6 truss structure.

 The liveliness of youth

 The star cluster Westerlund 2, captured by the Hubble Space Telescope, is home to young stars surrounded by dense clouds of interstellar dust that's in the process of birthing new planets.

 An impressive dance of auroras around the orange airglow of Earth's upper atmosphere.
-This colourful view was captured by NASA astronaut Chris Cassidy during his 196-day stay aboard the International Space Station.
+This colourful view was captured by NASA astronaut Chris Cassidy during his 196-day stay aboard the ISS.